Notebook (2006 film): Plot

-The next day they are summoned to the principal's office, where the police have arrived and the gynaecologist, brought as a part of the enquiry, identifies Sarah.
-Sarah confesses that the rape story was a lie and Sridevi actually had sex with somebody she loves, but she maintains she doesn't know who that is.
-Pooja, concerned about her future, distances herself from the whole episode, saying she knew nothing about it, leaving Sarah betrayed and angry.
-Concerned about the reputation of the school, the principal presses the cops for not registering a case, and dismisses Sarah from the school, announcing in assembly that Sridevi died in a car accident when she and Sarah sneaked out to watch a movie during school hours, and that Sarah is responsible for it.
+The next day, the two girls are summoned to the principal's office, where the police have arrived, and the gynecologist, brought as a part of the inquiry, identifies Saira.
+Saira confesses that the rape story was a lie and Sridevi had sex with somebody she loves, but she maintains she does not know who that person is.
+Pooja, concerned about her future, distances herself from the whole episode, saying she knew nothing about it, leaving Saira betrayed and angry.
+Concerned about the reputation of the school, the principal presses the cops for not registering a case and dismisses Saira from the school, announcing in the assembly that Sridevi died in a car accident when she and Saira sneaked out to watch a movie during school hours and that Saira is responsible for it.
 Sooraj learns the truth about Sridevi's demise, but her parents do not pursue the case.
-Pooja, now remorseful of her denial, tries to apologize to Sarah, but meets with hostility.
-Pooja loses her mental stability, unable to take the pressure of having lost both her best friends — one to death and the other to her own betrayal.
-Sarah's father Brigadier Alexander arrives and takes her to New Delhi for further studies, inspiring her to move on with life.
+Pooja, now remorseful of her denial, tries to apologize to Saira but meets with hostility.
+Pooja loses her mental stability, unable to take the pressure of having lost both her best friends — one to death and the other to her betrayal.
+Saira's father, Brigadier Alexander, arrives and takes her to New Delhi for further studies, inspiring her to move on with life.

-Six years later, at Sarah's graduation at medical college, a letter arrives, addressed from Sridevi, informing her that Pooja was in a mental asylum for 6 years, and she needs Sarah's company.
-It is also learnt that one of their classmates Firoz is now a famous music director.
-Sarah immediately returns to Ooty with Alexander to meet Pooja, who has been looked after for the last six years by her mother with Sooraj's help.
-They realize how much they missed each other and cycle to their school that very night to see Venus (the tree they had planted during their school days), as Sridevi's spirit is seen watching them.
+Six years later, at Saira's graduation from medical college, a letter arrives, addressed to Sridevi, informing her that Pooja was in a mental asylum for six years, and she needs Saira's company.
+It is also learned that one of their classmates, Feroz, is now a famous music director.
+Saira immediately returns to Ooty with her father to meet Pooja, who has been looked after for the last six years by her mother with Sooraj's help.
+They realize how much they miss each other and cycle to their school that very night to see Venus (the tree they had planted during their school days), as Sridevi's spirit is seen watching them.